VirtusLab/graphbuddy/README.md

 ## Configuration for Scala projects

-Here, except from installing plugin in IDE, you need to configure your scala compiler.
+Here, except for installing the plugin in IDE, you need to configure your scala compiler.
 GraphBuddy has a plugin to it, which will generate graph files during compilation.

 For sbt you can use sbt plugin.
 Just create plugin file `project/graphbuddy.sbt` with the content: